 Ann has also contributed to many other programmes on a wide range of subjects including travel, politics and religion.

-In October 2010, Ann appeared on BBC One’s Strictly Come Dancing.
+In October 2010, at the age of 62, Ann appeared on BBC One’s Strictly Come Dancing.
 Partnered by Anton du Beke, she won the support of the viewers despite low marks from the judges.

-After 9 weeks of dance routines the couple had received enough support in the public vote to stay in the contest.
-Ann was eliminated from the competition after the public vote had been combined with the judges’ score.
+After nine weeks of dance routines, the couple had received enough support in the public vote to stay in the contest.
+Ann departed from the competition after the public vote, and the judges’ scores were combined.